 This recipe uses ⅓ cup canned pumpkin puree, so you’ll have some leftover.
 Leftover pumpkin puree can be used to make a smoothie or milkshake, pancakes, or even mixed into cream cheese to spread on your bagels!
 Try my creamy pumpkin vodka pasta for a cozy dinner.

 While the roasted garlic adds a nice caramelized, earthy flavor to the cheesy bread, you can skip this step if you’d like.
 Instead, when making the sauce, mince two garlic cloves and cook in the olive oil before adding the pumpkin puree.

 You can add herbs, like chopped rosemary or sage, to the sauce for a more prominent seasonal flavor.

-- 1 bag (1 pound store-bought pizza dough)
+- 1 pound store-bought pizza dough, 1 pound store-bought pizza dough

-- 1/2 head of garlic (you can do a full head, and save the other half for another recipe if you’d like)
+- ½ head of garlic, you can do a full head, or save the other half for another recipe if you'd like

-- Arrange a rack in the middle of the oven and preheat the oven to 425.
+- Arrange a rack in the middle of the oven and preheat the oven to 425F.